Integrate with custom checkout and payment iframe

 Apple Pay

-To configure Apple Pay do these steps.
+To use Apple Pay do these steps.

 1. Obtain a certificate with one of these steps.